Racial Justice Research Fund

 Will provide startup funding grants of up to $15,000 per grant for research by IU faculty.
 Requests for amounts larger than $15,000 will be considered in exceptional cases.

-View a list of funded projects as of Fall 2020.
+View a full list of funded projects.

 Jointly supported by the IU Vice President for Research and the Vice President for Diversity, Equity, and Multicultural Affairs, the Racial Justice Research Fund is available to IU faculty on all campuses (whether tenure-track or not) without regard for field or discipline in an effort to address critical racial equity and justice issues as broadly as possible.